bioc/loci2path/README.md

 library(devtools)
 install_github("stanleyxu/loci2path")
 ```
- * The Bioconductor package is under review process; Once released you can also install loci2path using `biocLite()` function from bioconductor.
+ * The Bioconductor package is under review process; Once released you can also install loci2path using `BiocManager::install()` function from bioconductor.

 # Query loci2path with genomic regions